 On November 29, 2013, the Company issued to Champion 1 million warrants, which were held in escrow by an independent third party and were subsequently released on January 31, 2014, as part of the consideration paid for the acquisition of Champion's remaining interest in the Attikamagen JV Properties.
-The warrants have an expiry date of November 29, 2018 and are exercisable at an escalating price ranging from \$0.75 on or before November 29, 2014 up to \$2.50 by the end of November 29, 2018.
-As at the date of this AIF, these 1 million warrants issued remain outstanding.
+The warrants had an expiry date of November 29, 2018 and were exercisable at an escalating price ranging from \$0.75 on or before November 29, 2014 up to \$2.50 by the warrants have expired on November 29, 2018.